jk2908/solid-theme/README.md

   </AnimationProvider>
 ```

-In some route where you want to make a theme toggle and/or access the current theme (if using SSR, check app is mounted before accessing current theme):
+In some route where you want to make a theme toggle and/or access the current theme (if using SSR, check app is mounted before accessing current theme, otherwise, safely check for theme() right away):

 ```
   import { createSignal, onMount, Show } from 'solid-js'